jump to navigation

 After the tour, Lisa went to New Orleans after Hurricane Katrina and spent a year working with Common Ground Relief.
 Common Ground brought over 12,000 volunteers to the region, brining their labor and their resources to help residents return home.
 Working with the People’s Institute for Survival and Beyond, thousands of mostly young people were provided anti-racist/sexist training and Undoing Racism workshops and encouraged to continue this kind of work in their own communities.
 Lisa coordinated a nonviolent direct action to open up and gut the MLK Elementary School in the Lower 9th Ward in 2006.
 Through the ongoing leadership of the Principal, teachers and parents, the State School Board was forced to repair the school, which is now attended by over 600 kids!

-In recent years Lisa has provided training and support to many groups including the new Students for a Democratic Society, (facilitating their second and third national convention and helping them craft their first national structure), the Baltimore Algebra Project, the United Stadium Workers, the Fair Immigrants Rights Movement, ACORN, the No War, No Warming campaign, and the Capitol Climate Action, the RNC Welcoming Committee, National People Action and Appalachia Rising, and more!
+In recent years Lisa has provided training and support to many groups including the new Students for a Democratic Society, (facilitating their second and third national convention and helping them craft their first national structure), the Baltimore Algebra Project, the United Stadium Workers, the Fair Immigrants Rights Movement, ACORN, the No War, No Warming campaign, and the Capitol Climate Action, the RNC Welcoming Committee, the Mobilization for Climate Justice including shutting down the Chicago Climate Exchange on a national day of action on 10th Anniversary of the Seattle WTO shutdown and then Traveling to the Climate Justice protests in Copenhagen called Reclaim Power.
+National People Action and Appalachia Rising, and more!

-Lisa has also offered trainings and participated in the 2nd International Freedom Flotilla to Break the Naval blockade of Gaza; the March to Blair Mountain, Midwest Rising, United We Dream Network, Chicago SOUL, and the New Bottom Line’s eight city fall campaign of actions and the Occupy Wall Street Movement with most of her work focused in New York.
+Lisa also offered trainings to the and participated in the 2nd International Freedom Flotilla to break the Israeli naval blockade of Gaza on the US Boat to Gaza, the Audacity of Hope; the March to Blair Mountain, Midwest Rising, United We Dream Network, Chicago SOUL- Southsiders Organizing for Unity and Liberation and was arrested at the White House along with 1200 others to protest the Tar Sands pipeline.

-Lisa Fithian is 50 years old and lives in Austin, TX.
+Lisa Fithian is 51 years old and lives in Austin, TX.
 She is available for trainings, consultations and organizing projects.
 Lisa continues to work with people to access the power they need to build a more just and peaceful community and world.

 To see Lisa’s full resume, click here.